UF HEALTH CANCER CENTER

 Stephen D. Nimer, M.D.

-As a physician-scientist, Dr. Nimer has cared for patients with MDS, AML, multiple myeloma, and lymphoma for over three decades.
+As a physician-scientist, Dr. Nimer has cared for patients with MDS, AML, multiple myeloma and lymphoma for over three decades.
 This melding of clinical studies and care, with both basic laboratory and translational studies, reflects the fundamental focus of his career.

 Since coming to the University of Miami-Miller School of Medicine in 2012 and assuming the Directorship of Sylvester Comprehensive Cancer Center, the center received the prestigious National Cancer Institute designation in July 2019.
 Sylvester is the only cancer center in South Florida to achieve this designation and the second in the state of Florida.
 Dr. Nimer is currently supported by two NCI R01 grants and a Leukemia and Lymphoma Society (LLS) multi-project Specialized Center of Research (SCOR) award.
 In November 2019, Dr. Nimer was named the inaugural Oscar de la Renta Endowed Chair in Cancer Research.
 In November 2021, Dr. Nimer assumed the role of Executive Dean for Research for the Miller School of Medicine, and in May 2022, he assumed a secondary appointment as Professor of Chemical, Environmental & Materials Engineering.